kurtrm/django_imager/README.md

 ## Attribution
 - Thank you to Ely Paysinger and Carlos Cadena for their assistance with file uploads from the client.
+- Additional thanks to Ely Paysinger for assistance on connecting email functionality and his constant willingness to help out with bugs not of his own making.